 Outcomes and next steps

 Hospitals/community health centers, mental health clinics, schools, non-profit/advocacy groups, government, social service/child welfare/family service agencies, correctional facilities, social housing, family courts, employee assistance programs, private counselling, school boards, consultation.

 A course-based master’s degree in social work is usually considered a final degree.

 Degree at a glance

-Foundation: 12 courses.
-MSW students with a non-social work bachelor's degree must complete Foundation courses prior to Specialization courses
+Foundation: Nine courses; Specialization: 12 courses.
+MSW students with a non-social work bachelor's degree must complete all foundation courses prior to taking any specialization courses.